Sweden men's national football team: 1990s

-1994 FIFA World Cup

 Sweden qualified for the 1994 World Cup in the United States at the top of their qualifying group ahead of Bulgaria and France.
 Sweden was placed in Group B with Brazil, Cameroon and Russia.
 The first game against Cameroon in Los Angeles looked to be yet another 1–2 loss, (after the 1990 World Cup fiasco with losses of 1–2 in all three games) but in the 75th minute, Martin Dahlin scored the equaliser from a rebound shot off of Henrik Larsson and the match finished 2–2.
 In the next game against Russia in Detroit, Russia was handed an early penalty and made it 1–0.
 Sweden managed to come back, with a penalty goal from Tomas Brolin and two goals from Martin Dahlin, with the result being 3–1.
 In the last group stage match, against Brazil (also in Detroit), they tied 1–1 after goals by Kennet Andersson ('23) and Romário ('47).

 In the first knockout-stage match, Sweden faced Saudi Arabia in the extreme heat and humidity of Dallas, where the game started at the hottest time of day- 4:30 p.m. where temperatures went past 40C (104F) in an outdoor stadium.
 Sweden won 3–1 after two goals from Kennet Andersson and one from Martin Dahlin.
-Sweden's quarter-final match in San Francisco against Romania has become a memorable match for Swedish football fans.
+Sweden's quarter-final match in San Francisco against Romania has become a memorable match for Sweden national team football fans.
 After Sweden had scored late in the second half, Romania managed to equalise in the dying minutes of the match, sending it into extra time.
 Romania's Florin Răducioiu, who scored the first goal for Romania, scored his second of the day to take Romania ahead at the 101st minute.
 But with five minutes left, Kennet Andersson scored with a header to make it level at 2–2.
 The penalty shoot-out began with a miss from Håkan Mild of Sweden, but Thomas Ravelli managed to save two penalties from Daniel Prodan and Miodrag Belodedici, giving Sweden the win and making himself a hero.
 Sweden advanced to the semi-finals, where they were to face Brazil in Los Angeles.
 They had managed to score in the group stage against Brazil but couldn't do it a second time.
 After Jonas Thern had been sent off with a red card, Romário scored the only goal of the game in the 80th minute.

 In the third-place match, Sweden played against a Bulgaria side that had lost to Italy in their semi-final match in New York City.
 Sweden scored 4 goals in the first half, but the second half went goal-less.
 Sweden finished 3rd and won the bronze medal, the best placing for the national team in a World Cup since the 1958 silver medal.
 This led Sweden to a second-place in the FIFA Men's World Rankings for one month, in November 1994.

 They finished as the top scorers of the tournament, with 15 goals scored in total.